Low key photography lighting tips for dramatic photos

 It’s easier to create a low key image with hard light, because the transition from light to dark is sudden, so you can easily have more shadow than light in an image.

 However, the slow transition of soft light from light to shadow creates soft, intriguing shadows that define form.
-Because I photograph women mainly, soft light is my favourite for low key portrait photography.
+Because I photograph women mainly, soft light is my favorite type of light for low key portrait photography.

 How do you create dark moody pictures?

-We can’t talk about low key photography without getting into a discussion of the dark and moody style of photography.
+We can’t talk about low key photography without discussing the dark and moody style of photography.
 However, don’t think that all low key photos are dark and moody, although they are dramatic.
-The thing about dark and moody is the lack of highlights.
+The thing about dark and moody photos is the lack of highlights.

-So, as the name suggests, with dark and moody photos, you have to think about keeping everything muted.
+So, as the name suggests, with dark and moody photos, you have to keep tonal contrast muted.
 This includes:

 Location and clothing for dark and moody photos

-You need to think about background and what your subject is wearing.
-You can’t do dark and moody in a light, bright, colorful setting with your subject wearing white or pastels.
+Background and what your subject is wearing makes a big difference with dark and moody.
+You can’t do dark and moody in a light, bright, colorful setting with your subject wearing pastels.
 So, location and clothing is the first priority.

 It helps to use a location where light is partially blocked.

 Even photographing on the shadow side of a hill in the golden hour can work for dark and moody low key photos.
-Dark green vegetation or dark rocks in the background would add to the dark and moody vibe.
+Dark green vegetation or dark rocks in the background also adds to the dark and moody vibe.

 Natural light tips for dark and moody photos

-Next, you need to think about light.
-If you’re shooting with natural light, you need to think about time of day, especially if you’re out in the open.
-Golden hour is ideal for two reasons:
+When considering low key lighting for dark and moody photos with natural light, time of day is important, especially if you’re out in the open.
+Golden hour lighting is ideal for two reasons:

 But for dark and moody photos with natural light, it’s best not to light your subject directly, to avoid highlights.
 So position them in the shade.

 Lastly, how you process photos has a huge impact on achieving the dark and moody effect.
-So shoot in RAW to retain as much data as possible in the image, because you’ll want to adjust darks and lights in post processing and fade your blacks.
+So shoot in RAW and not JPEG to retain as much data as possible in the image, because you’ll want to adjust darks and lights in post processing and fade your blacks.

 How do you edit low key portraits?

-The emphasis in processing low key portraits is on deepening shadows and increasing contrast.
+The emphasis when editing low key portraits is on deepening shadows and increasing contrast.
 To do this you need to:

-3. Add contrast, preferably by using the tone curve
+- Add contrast, preferably by using the tone curve tool

-6. Use noise reduction to remove noise created by using a low ISO, if necessary
+- Use noise reduction to remove noise created by using a low ISO and/or underexposing an image, if necessary

 Leave a comment